nerve4/cpce/README.md

-# Collection of Python3 Codes amd Examples
+# Collection of Python3 Codes and Examples

 ## Summary